Koipix/Arona/README.md

 ### Prerequisite:

-You will need the following to utilize all of Mantaro's features when building your own instance (items marked with a star are optional):
+You will need the following to utilize all of Arona's features when building your own instance:
 * MongoDB, at least version 6
 * Node.js, at least 2.0+
 * Giphy Web API for action commands